AratorRL/TurningPlugin/Readme.md

 - Whether to display turning graph
 - Graph scale and location, and kinds of input to distinguish with colors

+Currently there is no randomization of the initial state of the car and ball.
+The focus is on perfecting a fixed turning scenario by looking at the exact number of frames you used various inputs.
+Randomization might be added in a later release, though.

 ### Free roam
 A graph visualizing the turning path is shown after each turn while driving in freeplay.
 A turn is considered to have ended after driving straight for 30 physics ticks by default.
 This number can be changed in the settings menu.

 ### Custom training
 If enabled in the settings menu, a turning graph is also shown after hitting the ball in a custom training shot.
 This is most relevant in training packs for ground shots, where you might want to practice the perfect turn into the ball.
+It currently does not yet support blocking hits from incorrect angles.

 Contact: [BakkesMod discord](http://discord.gg/HsM6kAR) or DM @Arator#5686